What is it?

 - the stage of your cancer is T1 - T2a.

-If you have a PSA of between 10 and 20, and a Gleason score of 7, this treatment may still be an option for you as long as tests show that the cancer is unlikely to have spread outside of the prostate.
+If you have a PSA level between 10 and 20 ng/ml, and a Gleason score of 7, this treatment may still be an option for you as long as tests show that the cancer is unlikely to have spread outside of the prostate.
 Check with your doctor or nurse.
 It may not be suitable if you have a large prostate gland, severe problems passing urine, or have recently had an operation called a transurethral resection of the prostate (TURP).

 You may have this treatment on its own or together with external beam radiotherapy and/or hormone therapy.
 It is just as good at controlling prostate cancer as other treatments.